 WFM: Talking about fenestration, the trends are changing.
 Could you please provide insight on this?

-ZC: Easy to assemble prefabricated modular systems are increasingly used throughout the west, for speed and ease of construction.
+ZC: Easy-to-assemble prefabricated modular systems are increasingly used throughout the West, for speed and ease of construction.
 We will certainly see the use of more of these sophisticated panel systems in India.

-WFM: In India, designers generally do not prefer UPVC for their projects; atleast for upper or upper middle size residential projects.
+WFM: In India, designers generally do not prefer UPVC for their projects; at least for upper or upper-middle-size residential projects.
 What is your observation on this?

-WFM: How important is positioning of Windows?
+WFM: How important is the positioning of Windows?

 ZC: It is fundamental while considering the external aesthetic of the building façade.
 A simple harmonious expression is preferred, taking careful consideration of the activity or internal use of the building.
 The building should be an honest expression externally of what is inside – the servant and server space.

 ZC: The coordination of different contractors is always challenging, and the challenges increase with the scale and complexity of the building.
-An understanding of phasing/timing of these different skill sets on-site and managing this process, both onsite and in our final construction documents, is essential to ensure a well coordinate final product.
+An understanding of the phasing/timing of these different skill sets on-site and managing this process, both onsite and in our final construction documents, is essential to ensure a well-coordinated final product.
 Not to mention one of the hardest challenges of them all, effectively managing many different people and personalities that come with it.

 WFM: What advice would you give the fabricators/ manufacturers of materials and doors & windows, contractors and consultants in India in terms of the following: Upgrading knowledge, commercial variability, quality control and installation?

-ZC: Our built environment is everywhere, we can all learn by visiting more places around the world to understand what makes quality buildings and urban centre.
+ZC: Our built environment is everywhere, we can all learn by visiting more places around the world to understand what makes quality buildings and urban centres.
 India is a rapidly maturing market and has the good fortune of learning from the best examples internationally.
-This is just why Bentel Associates International as well as other global consultants within the building industry (JLL, CBRE and L&T but to name a few) will always be busy in India.
+This is just why Bentel Associates International as well as other global consultants within the building industry (JLL, CBRE and L&T to name a few) will always be busy in India.